mikesteele/dual-captions/README.md

 The adapter API is still a work in progress and will be documented in the future.

+This "hands off" approach has UX trade-offs, like requiring the user select a language on the host site to have the caption file requested.
+I believe long-term stability is more important than UX.

 ### Manual Installation

 Building the extension locally requires having Node and Yarn installed.
 See https://nodejs.org/ and https://yarnpkg.com/ for installation steps.